RMMoreton/goLearn/README.md

 		return false
 	}

-Obviously you can get yourself in to trouble with the type assert; be careful about what you put into the Heap and you'll be okay.

 ### Creating a Heap

 	var h goheap.Heap

-The zero-value of a Heap is useable without any extra initialization.
+The zero-value of a Heap is (happily) useable without any extra initialization.